csantanapr/wl-starter-ios-app/README.md

 ### Modify the Code to use the Worklight API
-- Open CSTableViewController.m
+Open CSTableViewController.m and change to "#define WORKLIGHT 1"
-- Change "define WL YES"
-- Delete the viewDidLoad method
-- Uncomment the worklight methods